 - 1. Baccalaureate degree.
 Graduate of a regionally accredited college or university with a major in a secondary school teaching field (e.g., English, mathematics, music, physical education, science, social sciences, foreign languages) with a cumulative GPA of 3.0 or better, and a GPA in the major area of 3.2 or better.
 Applicants with GPA's lower than the above requirements must submit a composite test score of 1000 on the Graduate Record Examination (GRE) or a score of 393 on the Miller Analogies Test (MAT).
 No one will be admitted with a GPA below 2.5 - 2.
 Testing.
-Prior to admission or within the first 12 semester hours of MAT coursework, a passing score is required on all sections of the Florida (FTCE) Teacher Certification Examinations, especially the FTCE subject area exam (SAE) in the candidate's teaching field.
-In addition, the FTCE General Knowledge Test and the FTCE Professional Education exam must be passed prior to employment as a Temporary Certificate teacher or assignment and enrollment in any FSC internship.
+Prior to admission or within the first 12 semester hours of MAT coursework, a passing score is required on all sections of the Florida (FTCE) Teacher Certification Examinations in the candidate's approved teaching field.
 An MAT student who does not pass the FTCE subject area examination (SAE) by the end of the first 12 semester hours of the graduate program may be suspended until the exam has been passed. - 3.
-One semester of student teaching is required during the student's final semester before graduation.
+One semester of student teaching is required during the student's final semester before graduation. - 4.
+Personal Interview - 5.
+Photocopy of ID, passport, or driver's license - 6.
+Personality inventory may be required - 7.
+Completion of a background check and background check clearance from the Polk County School Board (PCSB).